Diffusions

 240 m2

-The intervention takes place in a residential building constructed in 1939 with heritage value, characterized by its fragmented interior layout, high ceilings, ornamentation, and abundant natural light.
-The proposal reorganizes the dwelling by eliminating partitions, creating more spacious, flexible, and connected areas that cater to the specific needs of the new users.
-The intervention recovers and highlights original features, respects the building’s construction logic, and at the same time creates a balanced atmosphere.
+The intervention is located in a residential building constructed in 1939 with recognized heritage value.
+The structure is characterized by high ceilings, ornamental detailing, abundant sunlight, and an excessive fragmentation of interior spaces.
+The proposal reorganizes the dwelling by removing partitions, generating larger, more flexible, and connected spaces that respond to the specific needs of the new occupants.
+The project restores and highlights original features, respects the building’s constructive logic, and simultaneously evokes a balanced atmosphere.

-The interior design combines bright whites, natural wood, and soft color accents, aiming for visual and tactile continuity across the different rooms.
-Contemporary furniture is integrated discreetly, while the choice of textiles and finishes brings warmth and a sense of home.
-In the living room, a carefully curated selection of pictorial artworks introduces a chromatic and material counterpoint that reinforces the space’s identity.
-The pieces, specifically chosen for the project, blend naturally with the architecture, enhancing the sensory experience of inhabiting the space.
+The interior design combines neutral tones, natural wood, and soft chromatic accents, seeking visual and tactile continuity throughout the various rooms.
+Contemporary furniture is integrated seamlessly into the whole, while the choice of textiles and finishes adds warmth and a sense of domesticity.
+In the living room, a carefully curated selection of artworks introduces a chromatic and material counterpoint that reinforces the identity of the space.
+In particular, the design draws inspiration from the palette of Difusiones, a series by painter Fernando Romero, selected specifically for the project.
+These compositions blend subtle layers of color with diffuse, organic patterns.
+This artistic reference guides the selection of tones, materials, and textures in the living area, creating an atmosphere that amplifies natural light and enriches the sensory experience of inhabiting the space.
+The generous influx of light through large west-facing windows bathes the room in changing afternoon sunlight, enhancing the connection between interior and exterior and emphasizing the unique character of the ensemble.

-The intervention takes place in a residential building constructed in 1939 with heritage value, characterized by its fragmented interior layout, high ceilings, ornamentation, and abundant natural light.
-The proposal reorganizes the dwelling by eliminating partitions, creating more spacious, flexible, and connected areas that cater to the specific needs of the new users.
-The intervention recovers and highlights original features, respects the building’s construction logic, and at the same time creates a balanced atmosphere.
+The intervention is located in a residential building constructed in 1939 with recognized heritage value.
+The structure is characterized by high ceilings, ornamental detailing, abundant sunlight, and an excessive fragmentation of interior spaces.
+The proposal reorganizes the dwelling by removing partitions, generating larger, more flexible, and connected spaces that respond to the specific needs of the new occupants.
+The project restores and highlights original features, respects the building’s constructive logic, and simultaneously evokes a balanced atmosphere.

-The interior design combines bright whites, natural wood, and soft color accents, aiming for visual and tactile continuity across the different rooms.
-Contemporary furniture is integrated discreetly, while the choice of textiles and finishes brings warmth and a sense of home.
-In the living room, a carefully curated selection of pictorial artworks introduces a chromatic and material counterpoint that reinforces the space’s identity.
-The pieces, specifically chosen for the project, blend naturally with the architecture, enhancing the sensory experience of inhabiting the space.
+The interior design combines neutral tones, natural wood, and soft chromatic accents, seeking visual and tactile continuity throughout the various rooms.
+Contemporary furniture is integrated seamlessly into the whole, while the choice of textiles and finishes adds warmth and a sense of domesticity.
+In the living room, a carefully curated selection of artworks introduces a chromatic and material counterpoint that reinforces the identity of the space.
+In particular, the design draws inspiration from the palette of Difusiones, a series by painter Fernando Romero, selected specifically for the project.
+These compositions blend subtle layers of color with diffuse, organic patterns.
+This artistic reference guides the selection of tones, materials, and textures in the living area, creating an atmosphere that amplifies natural light and enriches the sensory experience of inhabiting the space.
+The generous influx of light through large west-facing windows bathes the room in changing afternoon sunlight, enhancing the connection between interior and exterior and emphasizing the unique character of the ensemble.